Barbados–China relations: Trade and economic cooperation

+As of 2025 cooperation has spanned the industries of: scholarships, culture, sports, electric buses, solar lights, food security, and projects such as the Dukes Agricultural Research Park and the National Stadium redevelopment.
+Further plans by Chinese ambassador have proposed collaboration into- tourism, airlift, logistics, and disaster resilience.

-China is considered one of Barbados's closest allies and partners.
+The Barbados and China has evolved over time and today is considered one of Barbados's closest allies and partners.
 China is also one of Barbados's increasingly important trading and export partners.
-In 2017 China was third only to the US and Trinidad & Tobago as Barbados' largest import market, with an import share of 5.65 per cent, according to World Integrated Trade Solution (WITS) data.
+In 2013 China's foreign direct investment to Barbados surpassed the United Kingdom's for the first time.
+As of 2017 China was third only to the US and Trinidad & Tobago as Barbados' largest import market, with an import share of 5.65 per cent, according to World Integrated Trade Solution (WITS) data.